EmployeeIssues.comU.S. Employee Rights in Plain English

 Under the FLSA or an equivalent state minimum wage law, your employer may not retaliate against you for filing a wage and hour claim or lawsuit, for participating in related proceedings, or for consulting a lawyer.
 The same goes for witnesses, such as coworkers, who testify on your behalf.

-Previous Page > Minimum Wage Definition
+Previous Page > Minimum Wage Definition, Current Rate & Eligibility

 Page > 1 2

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips

-Do not copy content from this or any page.
+Do not reproduce content from this or any page.
 Plagiarism will be detected by Copyscape.
 See copyright notice below.